Rental Property Inspection Checklist for Landlords

 There are three routine situations in which an inspection can be carried out:

+1. Moving In.
 Every time a new tenant rents your property, a landlord-tenant inspection checklist comes in handy.
 It documents the current condition of the house or apartment and allows you to demand compensation from your tenants if they damage anything.
-It is usually your duty to prepare the move in inspection forms.
+It is usually your duty to prepare the move-in inspection forms.
 However, a rental property inspection checklist for tenants is a common thing as well;

 In most cases, rental property inspection is regulated by local laws.
 Some states require professional inspection of your property necessary to obtain an up-to-date certificate of habitability every time you take new tenants.
 Local laws may also require a fire inspection to check your carbon monoxide or smoke detectors before you are allowed to rent out your property.
 If you want to lease your house or apartment to a Section 8 tenant, you need to pass a special check by a Section 8 inspector to ensure your property meets the required health and safety standards.